peterhinch/micropython-async/v3/docs/SCHEDULE.md

 On hardware platforms the MicroPython `time` module does not handle daylight saving time.
 Scheduled times are relative to system time.
-This does not apply to the Unix build.
+This does not apply to the Unix build where daylight saving needs to be considered.

 ## 4.6 The Unix build

-Asynchronous use requires `uasyncio` V3, so ensure this is installed on a Linux box.
+Asynchronous use requires `uasyncio` V3, so ensure this is installed on the Linux target.

-The synchronous and asynchronous demos run under the Unix build: it should be usable on Linux provided the daylight saving time (DST) constraints below are met.
+The synchronous and asynchronous demos run under the Unix build.
+The module is usable on Linux provided the daylight saving time (DST) constraints below are met.